 - Tone: a hue dulled with gray

-The colors in the color wheel can be combined using six color scheme formulas that allow us to achieve harmony in any design.
+The colors in the color wheel can be combined using one of the six color scheme formulas, therefore, allowing us to achieve harmony in any design.
 All these six schemes can create balanced and visually pleasing, or high-contrast and striking, combinations.

 So there you go!
 There are actual formulas you can follow to create a combination of colors that look good together.
 They are monochromatic, analogous, complementary, split-complementary, triadic, tetradic, and double-complementary.

-I can almost hear you say “Yay!” and do a little color dance. 🕺🏻💃🏻
+I can almost hear you say “Yay!” then do a little color dance. 🕺🏻💃🏻

-This formula uses a single hue, exploring different saturation and value to create variations of that color.
+This formula uses a single hue further allowing you to explore different saturation and value to create variations of that color.

 This formula is guaranteed to match, creating a visually cohesive look.
 It’s also considered the easiest on the eyes.
 It doesn’t draw attention to itself and can help associate brands with a specific, memorable color.